 Cystic Fibrosis Diagnosis

 Diagnosing cystic fibrosis takes several steps.
-Your healthcare provider may diagnose cystic fibrosis based on your symptoms and results of and sweat chloride tests.
+Your healthcare provider may diagnose cystic fibrosis based on your symptoms and the results of and sweat chloride tests.

 Universal newborn screening